rpmuller/ePubs/WesternPhilosophy.md

 machinery.
-The romantics noticed and hated the ugliness that industrialism was producing in places hitherto beautiful, and the vulgarity (as they considered it) of those who had made money in "trade/' This led them into an opposition to the middle class which sometimes brought them into something like an alliance with the champions of the proletariat.
+The romantics noticed and hated the ugliness that industrialism was producing in places hitherto beautiful, and the vulgarity (as they considered it) of those who had made money in "trade."
+This led them into an opposition to the middle class which sometimes brought them into something like an alliance with the champions of the proletariat.
 Engels praised Carlyle, not perceiving that what Carlyle desired was not the emancipation of